klojang4j/klojang-check/README.md

 // error message: argument must be >= 0 (was -42)
 ```

-To improve error messages, you can tag values with meaningful names:
+To improve the error messages, you can tag values with meaningful names:

 ```java
 Check.notNull(foo, "foo");